108th Field Artillery Regiment: History

 The 108th FA Bn fought as part of the 28th Infantry Division in Europe with M1 155mm Howitzers from Normandy Beach to the Battle of the Bulge and into Germany.
 The 108th trained in the US and later Wales for amphibious operations.
 It was originally scheduled to make an amphibious landing on the Cherbourg Peninsula but it was canceled when the peninsula was over-run.
 The 108th took part in the liberation of Paris and marched through the city.
 By September 1944 it was located along the northern Luxembourg border and Germany was within range of the guns.
-It was involved in the heavy fighting in the Battle of the Hurtegen Forrest in November 1944 where the division suffered heavy casualties.
-After being pulled out of the Hurtegen Forrest the unit was assigned to a quiet sector along the Our River to rest and take in replacements.
+It was involved in the heavy fighting in the Battle of the Huertgen Forest in November 1944 where the division suffered heavy casualties.
+After being pulled out of the Huertgen Forest the unit was assigned to a quiet sector along the Our River to rest and take in replacements.
 On 16 December the German Wehrmacht began their Ardennes Offensive also known as the Battle of The Bulge.
-The Brunt of the offensive was directed against the 28th Division which was holding a front of over 20 miles.
+The brunt of the offensive was directed against the 28th Division which was holding a front of over 20 miles.
 During the Battle of the Bulge the 108th was stationed in support of the 109th Infantry outside of the town of Diekirch alongside the 107th FA.
 Shortly after 1000 on December 16, 1944, elements of the German Army bypassed units of the 109th INF and were firing into A Battery of the 108th.
 The men had seen figures moving through the fog but thought they were American.
 Fierce action commenced as the gunners were forced to fight as infantry and other batteries provided support.
 As the 109th struggled to hold their line against the German attack the 108th was able to provide support from their 155mm howitzers pinning German shock troops on the bank of the Our River.
 The next day the Germans renewed their attack and once again A Battery 108th FA, along with A Battery 107th FA came under heavy German attack.
 Once again they fought as infantry while other batteries provided support.
-LTC James Rosboro (a former member of the 108th from World War I, who rose to command the battalion in 1942), commander of the 107th FA, gathered a force and rescued the two batteries.
-For his actions, LTC Rosboro was awarded the Distinguished Service Cross.
+LTC James Rosborough (a former member of the 108th from World War I, who rose to command the battalion in 1942), commander of the 107th FA, gathered a force and rescued the two batteries.
+For his actions, LTC Rosborough was awarded the Distinguished Service Cross.

 Although the batteries were saved, they could no longer remain in their firing positions and were forced to displace.
 The 109th's position had become untenable and it was forced to withdraw.
 The 108th and 107th provided covering fire while the infantry withdrew.
 The Battalion earned five campaign streamers and was awarded the Luxembourg Croix de Guerre for actions in that country.